-"Then I saw another mighty angel coming down from heaven.
-He was robed in a cloud, with a rainbow above his head; his face was like the sun, and his legs were like fiery pillars."
-NIV translation
+Next I saw another mighty angel coming down from heaven.
+He was dressed in a cloud, with a rainbow over his head; his face was like the sun, his legs like columns of fire;

-"And when the seven thunders spoke, I was about to write; but I heard a voice from heaven say, 'Seal up what the seven thunders have said and do not write it down.'"
-NIV translation
+When the seven thunders spoke, I was about to write; but I heard a voice from heaven say, "Seal up the things the seven thunders said, do not write them down!"

 John wanted to write down what the voices of God said but was told not to.
 We don't know why and we don't have any indication of what was said so we must conclude that it is best for us not to know.

-The angel lifts his right hand to heaven as a testimony that it is Jesus who is in control and to swear by One greater than himself.
-A legal matter, such as the claiming of creation, required two witnesses and so he appealed to Jesus.
-The angel proclaims that there will not be any more delay and that God's love and power will be demonstrated by the resurrected and returning Jesus.
+The angel lifts his right hand to heaven as a testimony that it is Yeshua who is in control and to swear by one greater than himself.
+A legal matter, such as the claiming of creation, required two witnesses and so he appealed to Yeshua.
+The angel proclaims that there will not be any more delay and that God's love and power will be demonstrated by the resurrected and returning Messiah.
 At that point, ownership will be obvious and all debate will be over.

-"Then the voice that I had heard from heaven spoke to me once more: 'Go, take the scroll that lies open in the hand of the angel who is standing on the sea and on the land.'"
-NIV translation
+Next the voice which I had heard from heaven spoke to me again and said, "Go, take the scroll lying open in the hand of the angel standing on the sea and on the land!"

-Once again, John gets direct instructions from the mouth of Jesus.
+Once again, John gets direct instructions from the mouth of Yeshua.
 There are many that say that God does not talk to anyone these days but there is no basis for that claim.
-God may use the Spirit to speak to our hearts but He also has the power to speak directly to us, if He so desires.
+God may use the Spirit to speak to our hearts but he also has the power to speak directly to us, if he so desires.